lijianhua1205/OpenAPO/README.md

 # FreeAPO
-FreeAPO is a free alternative to SAP APO（Advanced Planning and Optimizer） products
+FreeAPO is a free APO（Advanced Planning and Optimizer） product ， provides more features than SAP APO

 Including the following software: